 Types of action include issuing notices to remedy a breach within a certain number of days and ordering an immediate stop to any activity that is in breach of planning control.

 The final stage of a planning enforcement action can be prosecution in the courts, generally after a notice has not been complied with.
 This can lead to a conviction and a fine.
 In exceptional circumstances, the council can apply for an injunction when it is believed that a serious breach is occurring or imminent.

-You can contact us below if you with to report a suspected breach.
+You can email us - email@example.com or write to us using the address below if you wish to report a suspected breach.

 Enforcement and Monitoring Officer, South Ribble Borough Council, Civic Centre, West Paddock, Leyland PR25 1DH